nanos-world/docs/docs/core-concepts/server-manual/game-panels.md

 :::tip

 Installation files are open source at Falaxir GitHub: https://github.com/Falaxir/nanos-world_yolks-game-panels.
-You can also check wich features is supported.
+You can also check which features are supported.

 :::